Bay 101: Monitoring and Modeling the Chesapeake Bay – Click the picture

 Columbia Borough is working to identify and eliminate illicit discharges within its municipal boundaries.
 In July of 2005, Columbia Borough purchased water kits to collect and test illicit flows.
 We are in the process of creating a comprehensive map to identify all inlets, outlets, and pipe passageways in our storm sewer system.
 Once completed, this map will be used to guide all of our water testing, monitoring, and rehabilitation efforts.

 Residents are strongly encouraged to participate in this identification process by reporting dry weather flows to the Public Service Department.
 If you see water flowing through an inlet or exiting an outfall during a period when rainfall has been scarce, report the location of the flow using an IDD & E form, and a trained borough employee will conduct the proper tests to determine the nature of the flow.
-Once completed, simply return the form to the Borough office or to the Public Service Department (430 South Front Street).
+Once completed, simply return the form to the Borough office (308 Locust Street, Columbia Pa).

 We truly value your support and participation in dealing with this important issue.
 Remember, clean water is everybody’s business and together, we can improve the quality of our water and help save the Susquehanna River!